Farlowella odontotumulus

-Farlowella odontotumulus is a species of armored catfish native to Ecuador and Venezuela.
-In Ecuador it is found in the Aguarico River basin and in Venezuela it occurs in the Mavaca River basin.
-This species grows to a length of 17.5 cm SL.
+Farlowella odontotumulus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish has been reported from Brazil, Ecuador and Venezuela.
+In Ecuador it is found in the Aguarico River basin, the type locality, and the ony locality it has definitely been recorded from.
+In Venezuela it has been reported from the Mavaca River basin and, in Brazil, it has been reported from the Rio Bugre in Mato Grosso.
+The records from Brazil and Venezuela require confirmation.
+This species grows to a maximum standard length of 17.5 cm.